 The COVID-19 pandemic has led to some unprecedented scenarios for this type of insurance; if you have a business interruption policy, it is important you investigate your coverage and make sure you take full advantage to get your business the relief it needs.

-For more information about the steps you should take if you are denied an insurance payout, contact Mark Artall, APLC.
+For more information about the steps you should take if you are denied an insurance payout, contact local personal injury lawyer, Mark Artall, APLC.